Residential Sales Value Portal

 Welcome to Lambert Smith Hampton’s Residential Sales Values Portal (RSVP), your visual guide to the latest residential property market values across England and Wales.
 The map utilises a variety of statistics to illustrate key residential pricing indices at the local authority level.
 Simply click on map below to assess residential values, property prices and prevailing affordability levels across England and Wales.

-Note: if map values are not being displayed, please delete cache from your browser
+Notes: Right click to zoom in.
+If map values are not being displayed, please delete cache from your browser

 |AVG PER SQ FT||2020/21||Average price per sq ft for property||Local Authority – England and Wales only||LSH Research, Property Data|